pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli qualifier enumerate --help` for details.

-.. _`Server command-group`:
+.. _`Server command group`:

-Server command-group
+Server command group
 --------------------

-The **server** command-group defines commands that interact with a WBEM server to access information about the WBEM server itself.
+The **server** command group  defines commands that interact with a WBEM server to access information about the WBEM server itself.
 These commands are generally not namespace specific but access information about the server, namespaces, etc. The commands are: